baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_python.md

 ```
 {: .fs-1 }

 Then you can open a web browser in the local computer, and connect to `http://localhost:XXXX/logout` to launch your remote Jupyter Notebook.
+You will be asked to insert a `token`.
+From the remote sever, you can type `jupyter notebook list` in the command line to list all of the token you have, and then copy the one that corresponds to the port you are using to the web browser.
 {: .fs-2 }